Inshallhack/Write-ups/NuitDuHack-Wargame-2018/Doors_of_Durin/README.md

 “Gøøgle knew his way around the land.
 It says [here](http://lotr.wikia.com/wiki/Doors_of_Durin) that **mellon** is the right answer.”
 I said, pointing at the scroll “It's an old elvish riddle designed to fend off their stupidest enemies.”

-Alcoolocrevé groaned.
+Fidèleacolyte groaned.
 “Elves… Then we definitely need to open these doors, and slay these filthy creatures.”

 “Agreed,” I said “and apparently we also stole the old [QR Cøde speech translator](https://www.unitag.io/fr/qrcode) from Gøøgle's laboratory”